zsk612/tp/docs/DeveloperGuide.md

 [&#8593; Return to Top](#developer-guide)
 #### 4.4.2.
 Listing past workout sessions
 The feature to list workoutSessions allows the user to view a summary of all the history workout sessions, including their index, creation date and tags.

 **Implementation**
 When the user attempts to list workoutSessions, the WorkoutManger, WorkoutManagerParse, ListWS and WorkoutManagerStorage class will be called upon.
 The following sequence of steps will then occur:

-1. User executes `list`
+1. User executes `list /s 20201010 /e 20201025`
      1. `WorkoutManager` calls `Ui.getUserCommand()` to receive user input.
      2. `WorkoutManager` calls `WorkoutManagerParser.parse` into a string array
 1. Creation of command object.